jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

   This is the plan I used to stop my porn addiction.
 This is a real, battle tested, science backed, reality based plan to stop your porn addiction.
 ---
-This is the plan I used to quit porn.
+This is the plan I used to quit porn and improve my sex life.

+This isn't:

-This isn't advice based on the theory of addiction.
-This isn't speculation based on a few good ideas.
-This isn't hearsay from a guy who&nbsp;*just* quit his porn addiction.
+* Advice based only on the theory of addiction recovery with no real-life experience.
+* Speculation based on a few good ideas.
+* A Nofap plan that requires will-power
+* Hearsay from a guy who’s only got a few weeks in on his internet pornography recovery.

-This is a real, battle-tested, science-backed, reality-based plan to break up with porn and the embarrassment that comes with it.
+This is a real, battle-tested, science-backed, reality-based plan to end your porn use and the embarrassment that comes with it.

-Most literature on the internet talks about inner healing and finding your deep-seated reasons for watching porn.
-You find God and lots of other shit that's not relevant to actually kicking the habit.
+Most literature on the internet talks about inner healing, dopamine, figuring out why porn is your coping mechanism, and finding your deep-seated reasons for watching porn.
+You find God and learn about the neuroscience of why you can’t stop, it won’t actually help you to quit.

 {% twitter https://twitter.com/EdLatimore/status/1328540076289232897 %}